NakhlehLab/data-error-species-nets/README.md

 Make sure all executables are installed and their paths are added to your `$PATH`, or adjust your script accordingly.

+### Note on `phylonet.jar` Usage

+This repository includes a custom `PhyloNet.jar` file that should be used instead of the official release.
+The original version of PhyloNet does not support computing the pseudo-likelihood of a true species tree given a set of gene trees, which is required for our experiments.

+Make sure to use the provided `PhyloNet.jar` to ensure compatibility with all scripts and methods used in this study.

 ### Setup Instructions

 To install all required Python packages, run the following command from the project directory: